gabeg805/NFC-Alarm-Clock/PRIVACY.md

 The _Application_ never accesses or saves Sensitive Personal Information.

-If a _User_ chooses to store any _SPI_ in the _Application_, the _User_ is responsible for complying with any regulatory controls regarding that data.
+If a _User_ chooses to store any _PSI_ in the _Application_, the _User_ is responsible for complying with any regulatory controls regarding that data.

-The _Application_ does not use any third-party libraries that may collect _SPI_; however, this Privacy Policy cannot speak for the Android or Google libraries.
+The _Application_ does not use any third-party libraries that may collect _PSI_; however, this Privacy Policy cannot speak for the Android or Google libraries.

 ## Security